BEE-capability-code-challenges/node-challenge-simple-rest-api/README.md

 # 1. Overview

-This repository is intended to be a quick template to help practice API concepts with NodeJS.
+This repository is intended to be a quick template to help practice API concepts with NodeJS like HTTP requests, unit tests and API documentation.

 A local animal shelter wants to create a website to facilitate pet adoption.
 The overall project seeks to create a platform that connects potential adopters with pets available for adoption.
 The platform should allow admin users to view and manage pet profiles, review, and approve or reject open adoption requests.